AGhaith/Smart-Garbage-Management-System/README.md

 ## Installation and Setup
 1. **Hardware Setup:**
-   - Connect the ultrasonic sensor, LEDs, and servo motor to the ESP32 as per your circuit design.
+   - Connect the ultrasonic sensor, IR sensor, LEDs, and servo motor to the ESP32 as per your circuit design.

 2. **Blynk Setup:**
    - Set up a Blynk project and obtain an authentication token.